 Minerals.
 283 acres would be recommended for withdrawal from mineral entry to conserve Garnet Ghost Town and Limestone Cliffs.
-If withdrawn, there would be no wildlife habitat impacts associated with mineral development on these acres.
+Approximately 716 acres are closed to mineral material disposal and nonenergy mineral leasing.
+If withdrawn or closed, there would be no wildlife habitat impacts associated with mineral development on these acres.